5 Ways to Incorporate Animal Advocacy into Your Pet Business

 For example, your business could try one of the following methods to enhance your impact:

 • Encourage volunteering.
-Create a spirit of volunteerism throughout your pet business.
-You can promote volunteer opportunities by planning a staff bonding activity, offering a volunteer grant, or even providing paid time off to be used for volunteering with pet advocacy organizations.
+Promote pet advocacy and volunteer opportunities throughout your pet business by planning volunteer-based staff bonding activities, offering a volunteer grant, or even providing paid time off to be used for volunteering with pet advocacy organizations.
 Each of these options will give your employees a strong incentive to give back!

 • Match employee gifts.
-With a matching gift program, your business pledges to match contributions made by employees to eligible nonprofits.
+Double the Donation defines matching gift programs as when businesses pledge to match contributions made by employees to eligible nonprofits.
 Most often, this match is at a 1:1 ratio, but some businesses double, triple, or even quadruple their gift.
 You can set a limit for the amount your company will match in a given year to make this a more predictable line in your budget.

-If you want to provide financial support to animal charities, there are several options besides writing a check yourself (though this is also an impactful choice!).
+If you want to provide financial support to animal charities, there are several options besides just writing a check to a local animal shelter (though this is also an impactful choice!).

 One timely way to do this is by running a #GivingTuesday fundraiser.
-This national day of giving happens each year on the Tuesday after Thanksgiving.
-It’s been extremely successful, partially due to generosity and holiday spirit, along with end-of-year deadlines to receive tax benefits.
+This day of giving happens each year on the Tuesday after Thanksgiving in the United States.
+It’s been extremely successful due to generosity, the spirit of the holiday season, and end-of-year tax benefit deadlines.

-Last year, nonprofits raised nearly $2 billion on Giving Tuesday, and many organizations are months into the planning process for this year’s event.
+Last year, nonprofits raised nearly $3.1 billion on Giving Tuesday in the United States alone, and many organizations are already hard at work planning this year’s event.
 To use this day to further your animal advocacy efforts, you can run a campaign that supports a local or national animal rights organization.

 A co-branded fundraising campaign will help to build awareness of your pet business while also generating needed funds for shelters and other animal welfare groups.

 Alternatively, you can drive your customers towards an existing nonprofit fundraiser by sharing the campaign through email and on social media.
-The marketing tools available in your pet care business software will make it easy to get the word out!
-Then, a relevant organization is still getting resources for their work, and you don’t need a fundraising expert on staff to be successful.
+The marketing tools available in your pet-care business software will make it easy to get the word out!

 Get Started Today